ironblodz/tecprestige/wp-content/plugins/woocommerce-currency-switcher/readme.txt

 Q: More FAQ answers?
 R: [FAQ](https://currency-switcher.com/faq/)

+Q: Where can I send security bug report about the plugin?
+R: You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/woocommerce-currency-switcher)

 == Screenshots ==
 1. Currency options

 == Changelog ==

+= 1.4.2.3 =
+* 1 security issue fixed thanks to mikemyers and bounty program of Wordfence

+= 1.4.2.2 =
+* 1 security issue fixed thanks to Arkadiusz Hydzik from Wordfence

 = 1.4.2.1 =
 * 1 security issue fixed thanks to Ananda Dhakal from patchstack.com